DLR-RY/FMU4FOAM/README.md

 # FMU4FOAM

-> A lightweight framework that enables the packaging of Python 3 code or CSV files as co-simulation FMUs (following FMI version 2.0).
+> A framework that enables the coupling of OpenFOAM with FMUs or the distribution of OpenFOAM as an FMU

 ### Documentation